-Make sure that if there is any doubt as to who should field a ball, one player calls for it as loudly as he or she can to let other players know to back away.
-Practice doing this with your teammates so you get used to listening for each other's voices.
+Painful collisions can and do occur in baseball.
+With attention focused on the ball, it's easy to lose track of where people are.
+If there's any doubt as to who should field a ball, one player should call for it as loudly as he or she can to let the others know to back away.
+Players should practice doing this with teammates to get used to listening for each other's voices.

-When you're batting, it's important to stand confidently in the batter's box and not be afraid of the ball.
+While batting, it's important for kids to stand confidently in the batter's box and not be afraid of the ball.
 That being said, baseballs are hard objects.
 Getting hit with a pitch hurts.
-You'll get a free base if you get plunked, but it probably won't be worth the pain.
-Know how to safely get out of the way if a pitch is headed toward you.
-The best way to do this is to turn away from the pitcher, exposing your back and rear end to the pitch instead of your face and midsection.
+Kids should know how to safely get out of the way if a pitch is headed toward them.
+The best way to do this is to duck and turn away from the pitcher, exposing the back and rear end to the pitch instead of the face and midsection.

-On the base paths, practice running the bases with your head up, looking out for other players and batted balls, and know how to slide correctly.
+On the base paths, players should practice running the bases with their heads up, looking out for other players and batted balls.
+They should also know how to slide correctly.
 Many leagues make it illegal for kids to slide headfirst, as this can lead to head injuries and facial cuts.

 Pitching, particularly for adolescent arms that are still growing, puts an enormous amount of strain on joints and tendons.
-Doing a lot of pitching can cause injuries to elbows and shoulders.
-These can often be avoided if players and coaches follow a few simple guidelines:
+Injuries to wrists, elbows, rotator cuffs, ligaments, and tendons can result from excessive pitching but can be largely avoided if players and coaches follow a few simple guidelines:

-- Make sure you stick to your league's rules regarding the maximum number of innings a pitcher is allowed to throw.
+- Make sure pitchers adhere to league rules regarding the maximum number of innings they're allowed to throw.
 This will generally range from four to 10 innings per week.
-If you play for more than one team, include all innings pitched each week, not just the ones for each team.
+If a kid plays for more than one team, include all innings pitched each week, not just the ones for each team.

-- Most leagues follow rules regarding the number of pitches you can throw in a game.
+- Most leagues follow rules regarding the number of pitches kids can throw in a

-Keep in mind that even major league pitchers have strict pitch counts to keep their
+game.
+Keep in mind that even major league pitchers have strict pitch counts to keep

-arms healthy.
-Here are the pitch count limits for teens recommended by U.S.A.
-Little
+their arms healthy.
+Here are the pitch count limits recommended by U.S.A.
+Little League

 - 13-16 years old: 95 pitches a day